Charles Elworthy, Baron Elworthy: RAF career

 Promoted to acting air vice marshal on 1 January 1957 and to air vice marshal on a substantive basis on 1 July 1957, Elworthy became Deputy Chief of the Air Staff with the acting rank of air marshal on 15 November 1959.
 Appointed a Companion of the Order of the Bath in the 1960 New Year Honours and promoted to air marshal on a substantive basis on 1 July 1960, he became Commander-in-Chief British Forces Arabian Peninsular in August 1960.
 Advanced to Knight Commander of the Order of the Bath in the 1961 New Year Honours, he became Commander-in-Chief Middle East Command (Aden), a newly formed unified command, in March 1961.
 He was advanced to Knight Grand Cross of the Order of the Bath in the 1962 New Year Honours.

 Elworthy was made Chief of the Air Staff on 1 September 1963.
 As Chief of the Air Staff, he worked closely with Secretary of State Denis Healey implementing the cancellation of the TSR-2 strike aircraft and the HS681 military transport aircraft programmes.
 He was promoted to Marshal of the Royal Air Force on 1 April 1967 and became Chief of the Defence Staff on 4 August 1967.
 In this role he oversaw the evacuation from Aden in November 1967 and had to respond to the growing crisis in Northern Ireland in the late 1960s.
 He retired in April 1971.

 Later life

 Elworthy was made a life peer as Baron Elworthy, of Timaru in New Zealand and of Elworthy in the County of Somerset, on 9 May 1972.
 He was made Constable and Governor of Windsor Castle on 13 April 1971 and became Lord Lieutenant of Greater London in 1973.
 He was also Chairman of the Royal Commission for the Exhibition of 1851, of the King Edward VII's Hospital for Officers and the Royal Over-Seas League as well as a Governor of Bradfield College, Wellington College and Marlborough College.

-Elworthy was made a Knight of the Order of the Garter on 23 April 1977.
+Elworthy was made a Knight Companion of the Order of the Garter on 23 April 1977.
 He resigned from his various posts in 1978 and returned to his native New Zealand.
 He was made a Freeman of the City of London and of the City of Timaru.
 Elworthy died at Christchurch in New Zealand on 4 April 1993.